Don’t Let NJ Go to Pot is the latest group leading the fight against cannabis legalization in the battle to stop the march of progress.

 Edwards said he examined Colorado and Washington and found increased use by teens.
 He said one has to use “common sense” to see this.
 Common sense in 1200 AD made people think the Sun revolved around a flat- Earth when the opposite is true.

 Non-partisan scientists at three colleges did a study last year and said teen use has decreased.
-If cannabis is sold at an affordable price to seniors who seem “uncool,” it undercuts the black market and decreases the rebellious appeal of consuming cannabis.
+Cannabis could be sold at an affordable price to seniors who seem “uncool.”
+It then undercuts the black market and decreases the rebellious appeal of consuming cannabis.

 “Go to Pot” is a phrase that has fallen out of popular usage and signifies things going awry.